RenpyRemix/outline-shader/shader_overview.md

 ## The Process (a simplified example)

-In order to maintain some structure here, I will detail the process in a chronological order that does not reflect the file.
+In order to maintain some structure here, I will detail the standard process in a chronological order (that does not reflect the outline shader file).

 So, let's start with a displayable shown with a transform:
 ```py